CIA involvement in Contra cocaine trafficking: Dark Alliance series

 From August 18–20, 1996, the San Jose Mercury News published the Dark Alliance series by Gary Webb, which claimed:

 For the better part of a decade, a San Francisco Bay Area drug ring sold tons of cocaine to the Crips and Bloods street gangs of Los Angeles and funneled millions in drug profits to a Latin American guerrilla army run by the U.S. Central Intelligence Agency.
 [This drug ring] opened the first pipeline between Colombia's cocaine cartels and the black neighborhoods of Los Angeles [and, as a result,] the cocaine that flooded in helped spark a crack explosion in urban America.

 To support these claims, the series focused on three men: Ricky Ross, Oscar Danilo Blandón, and Norwin Meneses.
 According to the series, Ross was a major drug dealer in Los Angeles, and Blandón and Meneses were Nicaraguans who smuggled drugs into the U.S. and supplied dealers like Ross.
-The series alleged that the three had relationships with the Contras and the CIA, and that law enforcement agencies failed to successfully prosecute them largely due to their Contra and CIA connections.
+Ross was described as "a disillusioned 19-year-old... who, at the dawn of the 1980s, found himself adrift on the streets of South-Central Los Angeles."
+The series alleged that Ross's suppliers had relationships with the Contras and the CIA, and that law enforcement agencies failed to successfully prosecute them largely due to their Contra and CIA connections.

+Webb claimed that the connection between the groups was to fund the Contras' revolt against Nicaragua's leftist government.
+He concluded that Blandon worked with Ricky Ross to supply cocaine and low-cost crack to an untapped market of poor black citizens of Los Angeles.

+The Mercury News claimed that drug dealers connected to the Contras were immune to investigation, with the implication that they were being protected by the CIA.
+The paper also contended that the DEA, Customs Bureau, the Los Angeles County Sheriff, or the U.S. Congress were all denied information from the CIA during an inquiry into the dealer-connected parties.

+According to Webb, when the drug dealers lost their connection in the late 1980s, they were quickly arrested on drug charges.